top of page

 The first appointment: taking impressions

-The second appointment:
+The second appointment: insertion and bonding

-Which material is the right one?
+Which material is the right choice?

 These are the advantages and disadvantages of dental crowns